tanausu-dpa/hanlert-tic/docs/Manual/issues/index.rst

-For this reason, please, if you find any obvious (or subtle) bug, not-self-explained warnings, installation/compilation/running errors, or strange behavior in execution or in the results, contact *Tanausú del Pino Alemán* (e.g., through gitlab or via email, which can be found in papers published later than 2018).
+For this reason, please, if you find any obvious (or subtle) bug, not-self-explained warnings, installation/compilation/running errors, or strange behavior in execution or in the results, use the
+`issues tracker <https://gitlab.com/TdPA/hanlert-tic/-/issues>`_.
+Contact by email can be fine as well, if you have it.
+However, take into account that the reproducing, debugging, fixing, and testing is performed by just one person, so the response and fixing time is undetermined.